insilichem/gaudi/docs/faq.rst

 .. tip::

    Any further questions?
-Feel free to submit your inquiries to our issues page!
+Feel free to submit your inquiries to our `issues page <https://github.com/insilichem/gaudi/issues>`_!